harrislapiroff/chromamine.com/src/posts/making-blog-post-source-files-available-with-11ty.md

 ***

 This wasn't an entirely trivial feat to accomplish in Eleventy.
-Eleventy is build largely with the assumption that one source file generates one output file and I've found it pretty hard to compel it to do otherwise[^1].
+Eleventy largely assumes that one source file generates one output file and I've found it challenging to compel it otherwise[^1].

 [^1]: The one exception I've found is its [pagination feature][], which I have used to hack together, e.g., individual pages for [each tag][], using only a [single template file][].